daanx/isocline/readme.md

 ## Color Mapping

-To map full RGB colors to an ANSI 256 or 16-color palette Isoclines pick a color with a minimal distance.
+To map full RGB colors to an ANSI 256 or 16-color palette Isoclines finds a palette color with the minimal "color distance" to the original color.
 There are various ways of calculating this: one way is to take the euclidean distance in the sRGB space (_simple-rgb_), a slightly better way is to take a weighted distance where the weight distribution is adjusted